Matt A. Barreto: Political Consultant

 Barreto has been invited to brief the U.S. Senate, the White House, Congressional Committees, and has been a keynote speaker at many of the major Hispanic association conferences including NALEO, LULAC, Congressional Hispanic Caucus, NCLR and others.
 In 2016 he was a featured speaker at the Aspen Ideas Festival in Aspen, Colorado.

 During 2020 Barreto was hired by the Biden Presidential campaign to conduct polling and advise on Latino voter outreach.
 Following the campaign, the Latino voter outreach plan was credited with delivering the states of Nevada and Arizona to the Biden-Harris ticket.
-While some media outlets focused on the gains Trump made with Latino voters in Miami, Barreto pushed back aggressively on the media framing of the Latino vote in 2020 stating that Biden had mobilized record turnout among Hispanic voters, stating in an interview with Martha Ramirez: "Journalists, mostly white, and their white editors, became fascinated by vote data in Miami early on election night that showed Trump improving among Cubans and South Americans.
+While some media outlets focused on the gains Trump made with Latino voters in Miami, Barreto claimed that media framing of the Latino vote in 2020 was inaccurate and that Biden had mobilized record turnout among Hispanic voters, stating in an interview with Martha Ramirez: "Journalists, mostly white, and their white editors, became fascinated by vote data in Miami early on election night that showed Trump improving among Cubans and South Americans.
 Those of us carefully following the Latino vote had seen this trend all along and were not surprised.
 Then, instead of reporting on how Latino voters were a very important part of the Biden coalition, and provided the margin of victory due to very robust voter turnout in states like Arizona and Nevada, the media decided to go on a full-fledged assault about how Latinos were fleeing the Democratic Party.
 This is complete nonsense.
 What we saw in 2020 was first and foremost an incredible voter turnout among Latinos; our ballots cast grew by about 30% since 2016 compared to 15% growth for the country as a whole.
 Latino voters came out in huge numbers in Maricopa and Pima counties in Arizona for Biden.
 Latino voters, mostly Puerto Rican, came out in big numbers for Biden in Philadelphia.
 Latino voters came out in record-breaking numbers for Biden, and then Warnock and Ossoff in Georgia.
 These stories were ignored in favor of the Miami and RGV fixation of the Latino swing to Trump.
-It was bad reporting all around.”
+It was bad reporting all around."
 In February 2021 Barreto was named senior advisor to the Biden White House aligned C4, Building Back Together.
 As part of the outreach work of Building Back Together, Barreto helped direct the Latino "always on" plan to engage the Latino community and promote events such as Vice President Harris meeting with DACA recipients and has implemented polling for the White House.

+In 2024, an analysis by Roge Karma of The Atlantic found that Barreto's polling had been inaccurate in three consecutive presidential elections.